anytizer/config.cs/readme.md

 | Password        | Password       |            |                 |             |
 | Database Name   | Path           |            |                 |             |

-Structures of configuration files may be different for different purposes.
+Each kind of configuration has its own set of fields.

 ## Encoding

-To prevent configuration files being edited manually, you can encode them with base64 like encoders.
+To prevent configuration files being edited manually, you can encode them with __base64__ like encoders.
 It is an optional step.
 Do not encode/decode files in the Reader/Writer.
-[See an example](configs.classes/readerwriter/rw_mysql.cs).
+[See an example](configs.classes/interfacing/iconfigwriter.cs).

 ## Dependencies